 Senate Bill No. 1446 aims to enhance penalties for dog owners or keepers who allow their dogs to roam at large on another person's property or on public highways without proper control.
-The bill repeals the existing law, which classified such behavior as an infraction, and introduces a tiered penalty system: a fine of up to $350 for a first violation, up to $500 for a second violation, and a class C misdemeanor for subsequent violations.
-This change signifies a shift from a minor infraction to more serious legal consequences for repeated offenses.
+The bill repeals the existing law, which classified such violations as infractions, and introduces a tiered penalty system.
+Under the new provisions, a first violation will incur a fine of up to $350, a second violation will result in a fine of up to $500, and any subsequent violations will be classified as a class C misdemeanor, which carries a potential fine of up to $500 and/or imprisonment for up to three months.
 Additionally, the bill establishes that the unauthorized presence of a dog in these circumstances is prima facie evidence of a violation.

 JUD Joint Favorable: 22-364